clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 ([coll key])
 ```

-`contains?` takes a map and a key.
+`contains?` takes a collection and a key.

 `contains` returns true if the provided *key* is present in a
 collection. `contains` is similar to `get` in that vectors treat the